stanclarke-jr/stanclarke-jr.github.io/_posts/2017-03-12-text-editors.md

 ---
-title: The Distraction of Choice.
+title: The Distraction of Choice
 date: 2017-03-12 00:00:00 Z
 tags:
 - text-editors